01taylop/blue-sky-tuition/payment.md

 subcontent: [payment-plans]
 ---

+Our payment structure is intentionally transparent and is directly linked to the level of experience of our tutors.

-We have three tiers of tutor and believe in being straightforward and transparent with payments:
+We have three tiers of tutoring as follows:

-- **Tier One:** Newly qualified teachers with one or two years of experience and would cost £40 per hour.
+- **Tier One:** Newly qualified teachers with one or two years of experience: £40 per hour.

-- **Tier Two:** Fully qualified teachers with least three years of experience and would cost £45 per hour.
+- **Tier Two:** Fully qualified teachers with least three years of experience: £45 per hour.

-- **Tier Three:** Our most experienced tutors who hold or have held senior posts within an English department.
-These tutors would cost £50 per hour.
+- **Tier Three:** Our most experienced tutors who hold or have held senior posts within an English department: £50 per hour.